MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 ## Business rule or custom script is not working

-This can happen if a business rule/custom script used to work in web client, stopped working in Unified Interface.
-One of the main reasons this can occur is when a business rule or script in Unified Interface is referencing a control that is not available in the Unified Interface.
+This issue happens if a business rule/custom script used to work in the web client and stopped working in Unified Interface.
+One of the main reasons for this error to occur is when a business rule or script in Unified Interface is referencing a control that is not available in the Unified Interface.

-An example of a common issue where this can happen is when a composite control is included in a script that exists in web client, but in the Unified Interface the composite control is broken down into parts and is stored this way.
-For example, if a field `fullname` is part of the business rule or custom script, the fields `firstname`, `middlename`, or `lastname` should be used instead.
+An example of a common issue where this can happen is when a composite control is included in a script that exists in web client, but in the Unified Interface the composite control is broken down into parts and is stored different way.
+For example, if the field `fullname` is part of the business rule or custom script in web client, the fields `firstname`, `middlename`, or `lastname` should be used in Unified Interface.

-Once you launch the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker), you'll be able to see more details including the composite control that is causing the problem, the fields that can be used in the business rule or custom script instead, and a full callstack (the callstack has been modified for demonstration purpose).
+You can use the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker) to see more details including the composite control that is causing the problem, the fields that can be used in the business rule or custom script instead, and a full callstack (the callstack has been modified for demonstration purpose).

 > [!div class="mx-imgBorder"]